Master Game Technology

 English

-Do you work in the game industry, for example in game art, game design or game development and would you like to delve further into game technology by means of research?
+Do you work in the game industry, for example in game art, game design or game development, and would you like to study game technology in depth?
 You can do so in the Master Game Technology.
-During this master’s, you will spend a year working on your own research project, allowing you to explore the subject matter in depth and make a meaningful contribution to the development of Game Technology and Digital Game Technology.
+In this one-year master's programme, you will work on your own research project that contributes to the development of (digital) game technology.

-Before you start your studies, you will write a project proposal summarising your research ideas.
-Of course, as a 'game master', you are in the lead, but we don't throw you in at the deep end right away.
-You will be given a model with which to write this project proposal and your supervisor will help you with the definitive design of your project.
+Before starting your studies, you will write a project proposal summarising your research ideas.
+As a ‘game master’, you are the project leader, but you are not alone.
+You will receive support from a sample model and guidance from an experienced mentor to develop your project proposal into a fully-fledged research project.

 Why study Game Technology at BUas?

-• The programme has been developed in collaboration with the international game industry
+• Developed in collaboration with Howest University of Applied Sciences and the international games industry

 • International team of lecturers and professionals from across the field of games development